petarturukalo/rpibld/README.md

 # Description

-A fourth stage bootloader for the Raspberry Pi 4 Model B 2GB.
+A fourth stage bootloader for the Raspberry Pi 4 Model B, for booting 32-bit ARM Linux from a SD card.

 # Bootloader Stages